Heavy Russian barrage on Ukraine, no water for much of Kyiv

 Russia’s Defense Ministry said its forces carried out “strikes with long-range, high-precision air- and sea-based weapons against the military command and energy systems of Ukraine.”

 "The goals of the strikes were achieved.
-All designated targets were hit,” the ministry said in a statement.
+All designated targets were hit,” the ministry said.

 Meanwhile, 12 ships with grain left Ukrainian ports on Monday despite a Russian threat to reimpose a blockade that threatened hunger across the world, Ukraine's Ministry of Infrastructure said.
-One vessel carried Ukrainian wheat to Ethiopia, where a severe drought is affecting millions of people.

-Hundreds of localities in seven Ukrainian regions were left without power, he said in a Facebook post, adding that “the consequences could have been much worse” if the Ukrainian forces hadn’t shot down most of the Russian missiles.

-Thirteen people were wounded as a result of the morning attacks, the head of National Police, Ihor Klymenko, said on national television.
+But the grain transport was thrown into doubt after Russia's Defense Ministry said in a statement late Monday that “traffic along the security corridor defined by the Black Sea Initiative has been suspended” over allegations that Ukraine has been using the zone to strike Russian forces.

-Loud explosions were heard across the Ukrainian capital as residents prepared to go to work.
-The emergency services sent out text message warning about the threat of a missile attack, and air raid sirens wailed for three hours during the morning commute.
+Loud explosions were heard across the Ukrainian capital as residents prepared for work.
+The emergency services sent out text message warning about the threat of a missile attack, and air raid sirens wailed for three hours.

 Kyiv Mayor Vitali Klitschko said 80% of consumers in the city of 3 million were left without water because of damage to a power facility.
 By Monday evening, workers had reduced the percentage to 40% and the number of apartments without electricity from 350,000 to 270,000.
 To cut power consumption, Kyiv authorities extended intervals between subway trains and replaced electric trolleybuses and trams with buses, Klitschko said.
 Subway service resumed Monday night.